 Besides ischemia, other nonstructural causes of sciatica tingling may include general systemic or localized neuropathy conditions, such as those created by diabetes.
 Some diseases processes can also enact widespread pins and needles.
 Finally, some circulatory disorders may source identical symptoms in many patients.

-I know tingling is highly upsetting, especially when it affects large regions of the lower body.
+I know that sciatica tingling is highly upsetting, especially when it affects large regions of the lower body.
 Remember, most patients have tingling in several areas, which may rule out some singular spinal causations.

 This symptomatic diversity makes the theory of many suspected anatomical causes null and void.
 However, this logic does not permeate very deeply into the unenlightened back pain industry, since care providers continue to misdiagnose patients by blaming sciatica symptoms on mostly innocent and coincidental spinal scapegoat conditions every day.